Shopping mall fire kills five in latest South Korean accident

-SEOUL (Reuters) - A fire at a bus terminal and shopping complex in a busy suburban neighborhood north of Seoul killed five people and injured dozens on Monday, the latest in a series of accidents in South Korea, including a ferry disaster that killed more than 300.
+SEOUL, May 26 (Reuters) - A fire at a bus terminal and shopping complex in a busy suburban neighbourhood north of Seoul killed five people and injured dozens on Monday, the latest in a series of accidents in South Korea, including a ferry disaster that killed more than 300.

 The blaze broke out in the morning in the terminal complex that houses large shopping malls and a movie theatre.